elliebou/JCV/README.md

 # JCV

-**This is the repository used to build the small and medium segment of Jamestown Canyon virus.**
+**This is the repository used to build the small, medium, and large segment of Jamestown Canyon virus.**

 ---